Certificate IV In Youth Work

 Scholarships

 Annual scholarships may be available to eligible students suffering financial hardship through the Caroline Chisholm Education Foundation.
-Find our more about the scholarships, which to date have supported more than 150 students with grants ranging from a few hundred dollars to a few thousand, depending on circumstance and the area of study.
+Find out more about the scholarships, which to date have supported more than 150 students with grants ranging from a few hundred dollars to a few thousand, depending on circumstance and the area of study.

 Government-subsidised training

 Check here to see if you are eligible for government-subsidised training.
 Training to eligible students is delivered with Victorian and Commonwealth funding.
+Students with a disability are encouraged to apply for this course using Skills First funding.

 Chisholm is a Registered Training Organisation (RTO) and provides Nationally Recognised Training (NRT).
 This means you can be assured that our training will provide you with a qualification that is recognised and respected across Australia.